 Instead, I’m here to advise you on the best possible practice when preparing digital files for your customer.
 If you follow these guidelines, you’ll be minimising your risk to a fair degree.

-1. sRGB color space
+1. sRGB colour space

-sRGB gives no guarantee of color accuracy either, of course.
+sRGB gives no guarantee of colour accuracy either, of course.
 A cheap printer can still mess up your photos; and a cheap uncalibrated screen can display them poorly.
 But I can give you one iron-clad guarantee – if sRGB looks bad, any other profile will look much worse.

 In Photoshop, you can convert the profile of your images using Edit > Convert to Profile.
 Or, for batch conversion, you can use the trusty File > Scripts > Image Processor.
 From Lightroom, make sure you specify sRGB in the export options.